sharmapn/RationaleMiner/README.md

 **A. Database**

-The database is names `peps_new' and is 35GB in size and is hosted on kaggle at this address.
+The database is named `peps_new'.
+A 6GB zipfile is hosted on kaggle at this address.
+It contains the entire MySQL data directory and when unzipped is 35GB in size.
-The easiest way to recreate the MySQL database is to recover the database on another machine.
+This is easiest way to recreate the MySQL database: to recover the database on another machine.
 For this carry out the following steps:
 1. First install the MySQL Community Server database version 5.6.25 from this link https://downloads.mysql.com/archives/community/.
 Choose the Product version 5.6.25, Microsoft Windows, and Windows (x86, 64 bit).